mnieber/skandha/README.md

 ## Note: the todos container has selection, highlight and filtering

-In `createContainer.ts` we see how `createContainer()` creates a `ctr` object that has three facets: selection, highlight and filtering.
+In `createContainer.ts` we see how `createContainer()` creates a `todosCtr` object that has three facets: selection, highlight and filtering.
 After creating the container, the `installCallbacks()` function is called to determine how the facet operations are implemented.
 In this case, we only install the `select()` callback function.

 ## Fact: callbacks are installed with `setCallbacks()`